anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This document relies on the terminology defined in {{RFC8995}}, {{RFC5280}}, and {{IEEE_802.1AR-2018}}.
-The following terms are defined partly in addition.
+The following terms are described partly in addition.

 asynchronous communication:
-: time-wise interrupted delivery of messages, here between a pledge and a registrar or PKI component
+: time-wise interrupted delivery of messages, here between a pledge and the registrar or an RA

 authenticated self-contained object:
 : data structure that is cryptographically bound to the identity of